fuhaooo/boring-game/README.md

 #### Scarb version

-To ensure the proper functioning of scaffold-stark, your `Scarb` version must be `2.11.4`.
+To ensure the proper functioning of Boring Game, your `Scarb` version must be `2.11.4`.
 To accomplish this, first check Scarb version:

 ```sh
 scarb --version